leoalves/hasura-firebase-auth/README.md

 9. In the same file (/app/src/confg/config.ts) change the graphqlUrl and subscriptionUrl with the Hasura Graphql endpoint.

 10. Change the Firebase Web Config settings in the React App.
 Go to the Firebase console (https://console.firebase.google.com).
-    a.
+    ⋅⋅a.
 Select your project.
-    b.
+    ⋅⋅b.
 Select Settings
-    c.
+    ⋅⋅c.
 Project Settings
-    d.
+    ⋅⋅d.
 Under Your Apps section.
-    e.
-Select the web icon and copy the Firebase config variable
-    f. replace the config variables in the file /app/src/firebase/index.ts, with the config info from your project
+    ⋅⋅e.
+Select the web icon and copy the Firebase config variable ⋅⋅f. replace the config variables in the file /app/src/firebase/index.ts, with the config info from your project

 11. Go to the app folder.
 Install dependencies and build the React App